grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Every ten meters further down added another atmosphere of pressure to the hull.
 The equivalent of another entire column of the weight of the air on the surface pressing down from space.
 And against that had to stand the measly one atmosphere of pressure inside the _Prospect_, reinforced with the strength of the steel pressure hull.
 On a boat 100 meters long like the _Prospect_, in a steep dive like this, the bow could easily already be under an entire atmosphere more pressure than what the depth gauge (that measured from the sail) was showing Percy.
 A small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank, could take them down in a matter of seconds the last critical meters beyond what the boat could stand.
 Percy knew they were within meters of crossing that unknowable line where critical parts of the _Prospect_ would fail, and they would never get the boat to rise again.

-The _Prospect's_ motors were spinning the propeller in reverse now, pulling hard against the fall of the boat.
+The _Prospect_'s motors were spinning the propeller in reverse now, pulling hard against the fall of the boat.

 "Watch the forward speed Bastian!"
 Percy warned, "if we start moving backwards with the dive planes set like that, you'll swing the bow deeper instead of shallower.
 Don't let her reverse direction."